Officials fear explosion near Ohio train derailment site

 "We will be enforcing the evacuation zone," Sheriff Brian McLaughlin of Columbiana County said in a statement on Facebook.
 "Please, for your own safety, remove your families from danger."

-Schools and village offices will be closed at least through Monday, and businesses within the evacuation zone are not allowed to open Monday, officials said.
+Schools and village offices will be closed at least through Monday, and businesses within the evacuation zone are not allowed to open on Monday, officials said.

-The cause of derailment for the Norfolk Southern train, which carried 100-plus cars, remains unknown.
-It had departed from Madison, Illinois, and was bound for Conway, Pennsylvania, when it derailed, according to the NTSB.

-Harmful levels of the chemical have not been detected in the community, state environmental officials said.
+A shelter-in-place order was put into effect for the whole town of East Palestine, home to roughly 5,000 people, over concerns about chemicals possibly spilling into the air.

 Two evacuation stations have opened to provide shelter to residents, CNN reported.